 Like cloud service companies, Meta will now act as a hosting service.
 Meta will take responsibility for maintenance, computation, storage, network, and all the related costs that come with it.
 So, when it comes to who should opt for WhatsApp Cloud API, here is a list of the business types who will be most benefitted from it:

 Businesses already functioning with a development partner have nothing to lose.
 They only need their partner to integrate the cloud APIs with their platform to leverage the potential of WhatsApp Business messaging.
-With Kevit, businesses will be able to easily integrate Cloud API in no time and can use all the WhatsApp Business API features.
+With Kevit, businesses will be able to easily integrate Cloud API in no time and can use all the features of previous WhatsApp API.

 What about WhatsApp Cloud API pricing?